Care of newborn lambs

 to lamb.
 They were originally tried to prevent mismothering.

-New research is looking at cubicles as a way to reduce labor
+Research also looked at cubicles as a way to reduce labor

 needs during lambing.

 When lambing occurs on pasture, ewes and lambs are not typically jugged unless there is a problem.
 Sometimes, first-time lambers are placed in jugs; while mature ewes lamb on pasture or range.
+Less labor is required with pasture lambing, but there is usually a trade-off with higher mortality, due to mismothering, predator, or weather losses.

 The navel of a newborn lamb is a possible route for infectious